eduardomcm/VelociraptorCompetition/README.md

   including the email address utilized to register to the service.
 This registry key can be used to find instalations of this tool, and the email utilized in Threat Intelligence efforts.

-  Atera and Splashtop (along with other RMM tools such as AnyDesk and others), have been mentioned in the recently leaked Conti Ransomware group's operator's manual as part of their arsenal.
+  Atera and Splashtop (along with other RMM tools such as AnyDesk and others), have also been mentioned in the recently leaked Conti Ransomware group's operator's manual as part of their arsenal.

   References: